Overexposure to Epoxy

 Hazardous substances enter the body by skin absorption, inhalation or ingestion.
 The route for a particular substance depends on its physical characteristics and how it is normally used.

 Exposure by inhaling vapors is unlikely because epoxy products evaporate slowly.
-However, the risk increases when ventilation is inadequate or when the products are heated.
+However, the risk overexposure to epoxy increases when ventilation is inadequate or when the products are heated.

 Sanding partially cured epoxy produces airborne dust, which increases your risk of exposure by skin contact, inhaling or ingesting.
 Although epoxy is firm enough to sand within two hours, it may not cure completely for up to two weeks.
 Until then, the dust can contain unreacted hazardous components.
 Do not overlook or underestimate this hazard.